bowen0701/bowen0701.github.io/_posts/2020-02-20-wisdom-of-scientists.md

 - [Sara van de Geer (Mathematician, Statistician)](#sara-van-de-geer-mathematician-statistician)
 - [Nilanjan Chatterjee (Statistician)](#nilanjan-chatterjee-statistician)
 - [David Dunson (Statistician)](#david-dunson-statistician)

+## Bertrand Russell (Mathematician)

+Bertrand Russell's 10 commandments, I saw this from Yann LeCun's Facebook post.

+"Do not feel absolutely certain of anything."

+"Do not think it worthwhile to produce belief by concealing evidence, for the evidence is sure to come to light."

+"Never try to discourage thinking, for you are sure to succeed."

+"When you meet with opposition, even if it should be from your spouse or your children, endeavour to overcome it by argument and not by authority, for a victory dependent upon authority is unreal and illusory."

+"Have no respect for the authority of others, for there are always contrary authorities to be found."

+"Do not use power to suppress opinions you think pernicious, for if you do the opinions will suppress you."

+"Do not fear to be eccentric in opinion, for every opinion now accepted was once eccentric."

+"Find more pleasure in intelligent dissent than in passive agreement, for, if you value intelligence as you should, the former implies a deeper agreement than the latter."

+"Be scrupulously truthful, even when truth is inconvenient, for it is more inconvenient when you try to conceal it."

+"Do not feel envious of the happiness of those who live in a fool’s paradise, for only a fool will think that it is happiness."

 ## Thomas Cover (Computer Scientist, Statistician)